Man stabbed to death by juvenile in Delhi's Timarpur | Law-Order

 A case was lodged under Section 302 (murder) of the Indian Penal Code (IPC) and the accused was apprehended, Kalsi said, adding that a knife was recovered from his possession.

+According to police, Kunal's partner had broken up with him following advice by the accused's sister.
+The juvenile then started getting into frequent altercations with Kunal as he accused his sister for his breakup.

-The investigation revealed that there were past altercations between the accused and the victim.
-On the day of the incident, the juvenile attacked the man following a scuffle, the police said.
+On the day of the incident, the juvenile attacked Kunal after a similar scuffle, they added.

+Kunal had also thrashed the elder brother of the accused around five months ago, the police said.

+His body was handed over to his family after the post-mortem, they added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)